 • Timeshares

 A vast majority of payment processors and banks will typically deny a high-risk merchant because the account has the potential to cost the bank an unnecessary loss of funds.
 However, it is possible to find processors that focus mainly on high-risk.
-If a high-risk merchant is able to find and be approved by a high-risk merchant processor, they may be subject to paying a higher interchange rate or processing fees.
+However, if a high-risk merchant processor approves a high-risk merchant, they may charge a higher interchange rate or processing fees.

 You may be wondering how to become a merchant processor’s low-risk client if your business falls in line with some of the high-risk key factors.
-Do not worry, being labeled as high-risk does not necessarily have to have a negative impact or connotation.
-Due to the industry most high-risk merchants are associated with, their products can easily be marked up with higher ticket prices to compensate for these high-risk fees that are tacked onto their merchant accounts.
+Do not worry, high-risk does not necessarily have a negative impact or connotation.
+In fact, many high-risk industry products can be easily marked up with higher ticket prices to compensate for high-risk merchant account fees.

 What is a High-Risk Merchant Processor?